Waibakul, Anakalang and Surroundings

 You can also reach Maloba bay with a hired boat.
 Fishermen from Waihura in Wanukaka go frequently here and back again for unloading their catch.
 Apart from that there are no other direct connections between Konda, Maloba, and Wanukaka.

 There is no entrance gate to the national park but some confusing signposts at a branch.
-From there continue the road about 3 km more south.
-At the side of the road on the left you will eventually find at a branch of a field path a tin sign that is no longer legible.
-From there, you have to ask around.
-It goes cross country through Alang grass and jungle - 200 meters downhill – remember you'll have to climb up on your way back!
+There is also a telephone pole.
+From there continue the main road about 4 km to the south.
+At the left side of the road you will find at a branch of a field path and a small information sign.
+From there, after 200 meters, turn right until you come to a rather deserted ticket booth.
+The route goes cross-country through alang grass and 140 meters downhill through jungle – remember you'll have to climb up on your way back!
 The waterfall tumbles 80 meters down into a turquoise pool.
 Perfect after a long hike.
 Everything is beautifully green and many birds and butterflies buzz around you.
-From Mata Yangu to Lai Popu waterfall downstream it is 1.5 km jungle and another 100 meters downhill.
+From Mata Yangu to Air Terjun Lai Popu waterfall downstream it is 1.5 km jungle and another 100 meters downhill.
 The 2 tracks are almost invisible, it is slippery in the jungle, and often the way is blocked by fallen rocks and tree trunks.
-Without a guide, good condition, sturdy shoes, and plenty of water these tours are not feasible.
+The path to the Lai Popu waterfall should only be done with a guide and in good physical condition.
 Further down I describe an easier tour.

-When you turn left at the confusing park entrance signposts, you come via an eroded side road to Hupumada (Hupamada) on the east side of the river delta of Wanukaka.
+If you turn left at the signs at the park entrance, you will reach Hupumada (Hupamada) via a narrow but paved road on the east side of the river delta of Wanukaka.
 3 km on that road you come to a piece of jungle, which is frequently visited by birdwatchers.
 2 km further there is a school.

 The second way to the south leads to the widely extended traditional village Lahona.
 It is deeply embedded in the jungle.
-Around it are many rice terraces.
+Around this place are many rice terraces.

-Between the two ways are a traditional house and a parking place with a roof in a northerly direction.
-This is the starting point for another path to the waterfall Mata Yangu.
+Between the two paths, exactly 200 meters west of a school, in a northerly direction, there are a few field huts.
+This is the starting point for another path to the south side of the waterfall Air Terjun Mata Yangu.
+It had not been used for some time.
 Going orthogonal to the road a few hundred meters through alang grass you get into the jungle.
-If there is a signpost and steps worked into the soil, one is right way.
+If there are steps worked into the soil, you are on the right way.
 In total it is 3 km and 220 meters down to the waterfall.
 From this side it is also possible to reach the Lai Popu Waterfall.
-However, it is difficult to find the turnoff there without the help of local guides.

 it goes on to ...